 To provide our investors with comprehensive investment services, we offer margin financing and securities lending services on our platform.
 Since then, benefiting from our high-growth client base, increasingly attractive products and broader financing partners network, our margin financing business has grown rapidly.
-Interest income derived from our margin financing and securities lending businesses as a percentage of revenues increased from 2.0% in 2016 to 21.0% in 2017, and increased from 16.7% for the nine months ended September 30, 2017 to 30.1% for the same period of 2018.
-As of September 30, 2018, the margin financing balance amounted to HK\$3,600.3 million (US\$460.0 million), compared to HK\$1,881.4 million as of September 30, 2017.
+Interest income derived from our margin financing business as a percentage of revenues increased from 2.0% in 2016 to 21.0% in 2017.
+As of December 31, 2017, the margin financing balance amounted to HK\$2,865.0 million (US\$366.7 million), compared to HK\$126.2 million as of December 31, 2016.
 The increase in margin financing balance has been primarily driven by the increase in the number of margin financing clients.
-In the nine months ended September 30, 2018, we had provided margin financing service for securities listed on the Hong Kong Stock Exchange and the major stock exchanges in the U.S. to 31,308 and 16,692 clients, respectively, and we had provided securities lending services for securities listed on the major stock exchanges in the U.S. to 6,127 clients.
+In 2017, we had provided margin financing service for securities listed on the Hong Kong Stock Exchange and the major stock exchanges in the U.S. to 15,374 and 8,401 clients, respectively, and we had provided securities lending services for securities listed on the major stock exchanges in the U.S. to 2,987 clients.
 The margin financing balance is also affected by factors including client asset balance, margin financing balance as a percentage of client assets, and our ability to continue to secure funding from third-party lenders.